414owen/Nutmeg-Core/README.md

 ### Style

 As seen above, styles can be applied directly using object literals.
 For a
-better system, involving dependencies, pseudo-elements and all sorts of fun, we
+better system, involving dependency management, pseudo-elements and all sorts
-create a style object.
+of fun, we create a style object with mergeStyle().

 ```js
 var style = mergeStyle({